phillydotnet/Presentations/2023/0816-dotnet/README.md

 code -r .
 ```
+3. edit Properties/launchSettings.json
+> change the port to 1106
-3. run the sample application
+4. run the sample application
 ```
 ctrl `

 dotnet run
 ```
-4. test in your browser
+5. test in your browser
 ```
 http://localhost:1106/swagger/index.html
 ```
-5. add folders
+6. add folders
    1. Docs - markdown files
    2. Data - repository and interface
    3. Dtos - for query records
    4. Models - for table records
    5. SQL - for SQL statements
    6. Test - test files for the rest client extension
-6. configure mssql connection settings
+7. configure mssql connection settings
    1. F1, MS SQL: Manage Connection Profiles, search for SQL
    2. edit settings.json with you rconnection info
-7. create SQL\nfl.sql
+8. create SQL\nfl.sql
    1. paste in query above and execute
-8. (optional) copy instructions to docs folder
+9. (optional) copy instructions to docs folder
-9. add route groups to categorize apis above the app.Run() statement
+10. add route groups to categorize apis above the app.Run() statement
 ```
 var all = app.MapGroup("api");

 var NFL = all.MapGroup("nfl");
 var PGA = all.MapGroup("pga");
 ```
-10. add a simple api in program.cs using lambda syntax, put this in a region
+11. add a simple api in program.cs using lambda syntax, put this in a region
 > remove the sample weather forecast code, then add the lines below
 ```
 #region Version